 Equidistant from Toronto, Montreal and Ottawa, where the St. Lawrence River meets Lake Ontario and the Rideau Canal, Kingston is a stunning, historic city that consistently ranks as one of the best places to live in Canada.
-In 2014, Kingston was named one of the top seven most intelligent communities in the world by the Intelligent Community Forum (ICF).

-Kingston is also rich with history and culture.
+Kingston is rich with history and culture.
 It was established in 1673, making it the oldest city in Ontario.
 It was named the First Capital of a United Canada way back in 1841.
-Later it would serve as the home to Canada's first Prime Minister, Sir John A. Macdonald.

 Today, Kingston is a well-known tourism hotspot as its many historical attractions, such as Fort Henry; the Rideau Canal and Market Square, make it an incredible place to visit.
 New additions to the city, such as the Leon's Centre concert venue, and the Invista Centre multipurpose recreational facility, have added to the quality of life in the city for its residents.
+Kingston is a welcoming and inclusive city, embracing people from all walks of life openly.
+There are numerous social organizations for newcomers to Kingston, such as the Islamic Society of Kingston, the Kaluta Buddhist Centre, and the Kingston Women's Interfaith Group (KWIG), to name just a few.